Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Thrombin-aptamer.md

-<font ><p class="header_box" id="description">Description</p></font>
+<p class="header_box" id="description">Description</p>
-<font >In 1994, Kubik, M F et al. ystematic Evolution of Ligands by Exponential enrichment (SELEX) was used to isolate from a population of 10<sup>13</sup> RNA molecules two classes of high affinity RNAs that bind specifically to human α-thrombin.
-In 2001, Rebekah R White and Bruce A Sullenger obtained human and porcine thrombin RNA aptamers by alternating rounds of selection.
-In 2008, Long, Stephen B et al.present a crystal structure of an RNA aptamer bound to human thrombin, a protein that does not naturally bind nucleic acid, diffracted X-rays to 1.9 Å resolution<sup>[<a href="#ref1" style="color:#520049">1</a></sup><sup>,<a href="#ref2" style="color:#520049">2</a></sup><sup>,<a href="#ref6" style="color:#520049">6</a></sup><sup>]</sup>.<br></font>
+<p>In 1994, Tasset, D. et al. used the Systematic Evolution of Ligands by Exponential Enrichment (SELEX) method to isolate two classes of high-affinity RNAs from a population of 10<sup>13</sup> RNA molecules.
+These RNAs specifically bound to human α-thrombin.
+In 2001, Sullenger, B. obtained human and porcine thrombin RNA aptamers through alternating rounds of selection.
+In 2008, Sullenger, B. A. et al. presented the crystal structure of an RNA aptamer bound to human thrombin, a protein that does not naturally bind nucleic acids.
+The X-rays of this complex were diffracted to a resolution of 1.9 Å<sup>[<a href="#ref1" style="color:#520049">1</a></sup><sup>,<a href="#ref2" style="color:#520049">2</a></sup><sup>,<a href="#ref6" style="color:#520049">6</a></sup><sup>]</sup>.<br></p>
 <br>
 <br>

 <p class="header_box" id="SELEX">SELEX</p>
-<p>In 2001，In this study, Rebekah R White and Bruce A Sullenger conducted a rigorous screening process on a library comprising approximately 10<sup>14</sup> distinct RNA sequences to identify molecules exhibiting binding affinity towards both human and porcine thrombin.
+<p>In 2001, Sullenger, B. conducted a rigorous screening process on a library comprising approximately 10<sup>13</sup> distinct RNA sequences to identify molecules exhibiting binding affinity towards both human and porcine thrombin.
 The initial round of in vitro selection involved incubating the RNA library with both human and porcine thrombin (FIIa).
 Subsequently, in the second round of selection, the enriched RNA library was exposed solely to human FIIa, and RNA molecules bound to this protein were recovered.
 In the third round, the human-centric RNA library was subjected to incubation with porcine FIIa, and the subset of RNAs demonstrating binding affinity towards the porcine protein was isolated.
 This iterative process led to the development of a refined library enriched with RNA sequences exhibiting conserved binding motifs between the FIIa homologues.
 This "toggle" selection strategy was replicated in rounds 4–13 of SELEX, alternating between human and porcine proteins in even and odd rounds, respectively.
-Simultaneously, 13 rounds of standard SELEX were conducted individually against human and porcine proteins for comparative analysis<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.<br>
+Simultaneously, 13 rounds of standard SELEX were conducted individually against human and porcine proteins for comparative analysis<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.</p>
-Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
+<p>Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>